theo-armour/agenda/3-1-heritage/0-heritage-happenings/2025/01-january-hh/2027-01-happenings-text.md

 11. Community Engagement
 12. Your Legacy

+I will share my homework with you in the newsletter.
+I hope you'll share your thoughts and experiences with me, too.

+Also as part of my efforts I hope that Martha, Vada, Brittany, Jonathan, and others will help me with my studies so that I can include their thoughts and experiences in the newsletter.

+Practice what you preach
+Here is the tricky thing.
+In school you can turn in your homework and throw it out when you get your grade.
+But in the school of life, you have to live with the results of your actions.
+So, I am going to try to practice what I preach.
+I will share my experiences with you in the newsletter.
+I hope you'll share your thoughts and experiences with me, too.

+Why do you study all this stuff?
+One of the things I hear is that as you age life gets more complicated, but it also gets more boring.
+Residents ask "is playing Solitaire or reading a book again for the tench time the best I can do?"
+When I look at the list of topics, I think that there is a lot of interesting stuff to learn and think about.
+My goal is that each month, we can come up with interesting activities.

+Goals, Targets, and Indicators
+Speaking of goals, Having an objective, being able to say "I want..." is where it starts.
+If you don't want anything, aren't you just a bystander in life.

+Together, we can make this the best school ever!

-Npbody wants to study everything all at once, my plan ids to focus on one subject each month.
+Nbody wants to study everything all at once, my plan ids to focus on one subject each month.
 I'll be sharing what I learn with you in the newsletter.
 I hope you'll share your thoughts and experiences with me, too.
 Together, we can make this the best school ever!